StartPanelApp/StartPanelApp.github.io/README.md

 4. On the other device: **Settings → Backup & Restore → Import Data**

 Done ✔
+**NOTE!** Keep in mind that the layout is NOT dynamic, and may not fit a different type of device with a smaller / larger screen, or a different orientation.

-Make sure to **create backups regularly**.
+Make sure to **create manual backups regularly**.
 Store the backup file safely since it is **not encrypted**.

+OR

+You can use the Cloud Sync. feature, see below.

 ---

 ## ❓ Can the dashboard sync automatically between devices?

-No.

-Automatic synchronization would require a **cloud service, user accounts, or a backend server**.

-StartPanel is intentionally designed to store all data **locally without login or external services**.
+Soon

 ---

+## ❓ Cloud Sync

+Soon

+---

-## ❓ Does the backup file contain sensitive information? (e.g. Homey tokens)
+## ❓ Does the local backup file contain sensitive information? (e.g. Homey tokens)

 Yes, the backup file may contain: